NB Psychiatry

 • Frontotemporal dementia: caused by degeneration of the frontal and temporal lobes of the brain.

-• Huntington’s disease: caused by a genetic mutation that leads to degeneration of nerve cells in the brain.
+• Huntington’s disease: is caused by a genetic mutation that causes degeneration of the nerve cells in the brain.

 • Traumatic brain injury: caused by a blow to the head that can lead to long-term damage of the brain cells.